Eric enjoys exploring historical events, and has a particular interest in the Civil War and early American history.

 Blackbeard continued to operate out of North Carolina, which enraged Virginia Governor Alexander Spotswood.
 Virginia had been hit especially hard by Teach’s activities in the past, and despite the lack of support from North Carolina Spotswood decided to make it his mission to bring down Teach.
 Spotswood sent pirate hunters off after Teach, promising a reward from the coffers of the Virginia Colonial Government on top of their royal reward.

 Bartholomew Roberts, known only posthumously as Black Bart, is said to have captured some 470 ships in his career.
-Though he was of Welsh heritage, he showed no particular allegiance, and no adversity to any challenge.
+Though he was of Welsh heritage, he showed no particular allegiance and no adversity to any challenge.
 Roberts pillaged ships from the Colonies to Africa to South America.
-Fearless, ruthless and smart, he had no equal on the high seas.
+Fearless, ruthless, and intelligent, he had no equal on the high seas.

-Roberts came to piracy somewhat against his will when the trade vessel he served on was captured by pirate captain Howell Davis.
+Roberts came to piracy somewhat against his will when pirate captain Howell Davis captured the trade vessel on which he served.
 Davis, a Welshman like Roberts, forced Roberts to join the crew.
-But Roberts soon found the pirate life to his liking, with far better pay and privileges that his earlier positions aboard merchant ships.
+But Roberts soon found the pirate life to his liking, with far better pay and privileges than his earlier positions aboard merchant ships.
 When Davis was killed six weeks later, Roberts found himself the surprise winner of the crew’s vote for a new captain.